Recommendations

 Three kids dare to go inside an old, abandoned and haunted house with wild and frightening results.

-The influence of Hugh Harman in The Old House can be felt in the way modern Short films handle cinematic excellence.
+The influence of Hugh Harman in The Old House can be felt in the way modern Animation films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 View Details